cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 Each approach has advantages and disadvantages.
 On-premises load balancers usually exist inside of private networks completely controlled by the organization.
 These load balancers are collocated with the origins they are load balancing, so latency and RTT time should be minimal.
 The disadvantage of these on-premises load balancers is that they are restricted to a single physical location.
 Which means traffic from other regions can have long RTT and high latency in responses.
 Also, adding another data center requires purchasing and deploying all new equipment.
 On-premises load balancers also typically require cloud-based load balancers for geographic traffic steering to get requests routed by a geographically local or region-appropriate data center.
 The advantages of cloud-based load balancers is that they can operate in almost any geographic region without concern for rack space, power, cooling, or maintenance and can scale without concern for new chassis, modules, or larger network connections.
 Cloud-based load balancers do however increase latency and RTT between the load balancer and the origin servers as they are not typically colocated with the origins they are steering traffic toward.

-## Cloudflare load balancing architecture and design
+## Cloudflare Load Balancing architecture and design

 Cloudflare has offered cloud-based GTM since 2016 and started adding LTM capabilities in 2023.
-This section will review the entire Cloudflare load balancing architecture and dive deep into the different configurations and options available.
-First, however, it's important to understand the benefits that Cloudflare load balancers have simply by running on Cloudflare’s global network.
+This section will review the entire Cloudflare Load Balancing architecture and dive deep into the different configurations and options available.
+First, however, it's important to understand the benefits that Cloudflare Load Balancers have simply by running on Cloudflare’s global network.

 ### Inherent advantages in the Cloudflare architecture

-Cloudflare load balancing is built on Cloudflare’s connectivity cloud, ​​a unified, intelligent platform of programmable cloud-native services that enable any-to-any connectivity between all networks (enterprise and Internet), cloud environments, applications, and users.
+Cloudflare Load Balancing is built on Cloudflare’s connectivity cloud, ​​a unified, intelligent platform of programmable cloud-native services that enable any-to-any connectivity between all networks (enterprise and Internet), cloud environments, applications, and users.
 It is one of the largest global networks, with data centers spanning more than 310 cities in over 120 countries and interconnection with over 13,000 other networks.
 It also has a greater presence in core Internet exchanges than many other large technology companies.

 As a result, Cloudflare operates within ~50 ms of ~95% of the world’s Internet-connected population.
 And since all Cloudflare services are designed to run across every network location, all traffic is connected, inspected, and filtered close to the source for the best performance and consistent user experience.